 However, taking Xanax for months or years causes many to wonder if it will affect health in the longer term, and it is natural to have these thoughts.
 Many users wonder if Xanax is bad for them.

 The Anxiety and Depression Association of America reports more than 40 million people over the age of 18 in America experience an anxiety disorder.
-Treatment often includes medicine like Xanax.
+Treatment can include medicines called anxiolytics, like Xanax.

 At FHE Health, we have seen a reduction in anxiety-related symptoms using Xanax.
 However, we follow a strict regimen that includes monitoring, combination treatments and eventual weaning off Xanax.
 Not everyone’s tapering timeline is the same either.
 It can depend on individual factors like the severity of an anxiety disorder, other co-occurring conditions, risks of addiction, the nature of symptoms and other considerations.